Olian04/discord-sometimes-helpful-bot/README.md

 # discord-sometimes-helpful-bot
-A discord chat bot that provides tools for orginizing and managing raiding.
+A discord chat bot that provides tools for organizing and managing raiding.

 ## `!event \[title\]`